Hepatitis is a general term used to describe inflammation of the liver.

 When an individual is exposed to the hepatitis B virus (eg via accidental needle stick injury or a sexual partner found to have hepatitis B) a blood test to determine that exposed individual’s immune status should be taken.

-People with acute hepatitis B usually do not require specific treatment.
+People with acute hepatitis B don't usually require specific treatment.